mpdehnel/ReadingGroup/index.md

 * Where the publication venue says 'Discussion', this was a discussion-group meeting (included for completeness), rather than a reading group.

 #### 2017:
+* 8th December, `Does the Internet Need a Hegemon?`, by Rovner and Moore.
+(Journal of Global Security Studies 2017) [OUP](https://academic.oup.com/jogss/article/2/3/184/4082200).

 * 1st December, `Herding Vulnerable Cats: A Statistical Approach to Disentangle Joint Responsibility for Web Security in Shared Hosting`, by Tajalizadehkhoob et al. (CCS’17).
 [PDF](https://acmccs.github.io/papers/p553-tajalizadehkhoobAemb.pdf).